Climate Change Quiz

 True or False: Wasting less food is a way to reduce greenhouse gas emissions.

 In the process of producing food, about 13% never makes it to the grocery store while around 17% gets wasted in households.
 This amounts to more than a third of food produced globally contributing to climate change.
-Some of this wasted food spoils in transit, while consumers throw some of this food out.
+Some of this waste food spoils in transit, while consumers throw some of this food out after purchase.
 Approximately 8-10% of the world’s greenhouse gas emissions relate to food waste.